codeandsuch/codeandsuch.github.io/src/pages/2019-08-14-webpack-aliases-typescript/index.md

 ## With Typescript

-This is all great, but in order to make this work Typescript, a final step is required.
-At the moment, Typescript doesn't know about our alias and will thus produce an error when it's referenced.
+This is all great, but in order to make this work with Typescript, a final step is required.
+At the moment, our alias isn't known by Typescript and will thus produce an error when referenced.
 To fix this, add the alias to `tsconfig.json`.

 #### 📄 tsconfig.json